acode/FunctionScript/README.md

 FunctionScript is the result of years of concerted effort working to make API development easier.
-It would not be possible without the personal and financial investments of some very amazing people and companies.
+It would not be possible without the personal and financial commitments of some very amazing people and companies.

 ## Corporate Interests